org-arl/unet-blog/_posts/2021-04-21-frequency-band-control-in-unetstack.md

 > phy << new TxBasebandSignalReq(preamble: 3)
 ```

-In the diag scope, lets look at the Passband PSD.
+In the diag scope, lets look at the passband PSD.
 With an appropriate trigger, you may get something as follows.
 It clearly shows the centre of 15kHz and the bandwidth of 3kHz.

 <p align="center"><img src="../assets/img/freqBandControl/preamble.png" style="zoom:50%;"/></p>